phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 > dd if=bootimage.bin of=/dev/sdX && sync
 ```

-Where `sdX` is the device name of your USB stick.
-It overwrites everything on that device, so be careful to choose the correct device name.
+Where `sdX` is the device name of your USB stick. **Be careful** to choose the correct device name, because everything on that device is overwritten.

 ## What's next?
 In the next post, we will explore the VGA text buffer in more detail and write a safe interface for it.
 We will also add support for the `println` macro.